Alaska School Activities Association

 The Alaska School Activities Association (ASAA) is the regulating body for high school interscholastic activities in the U.S. state of Alaska and is Alaska's member to the National Federation of State High School Associations.

 History

-The Alaska High School Activities Association was founded in 1957 by the territorial board of education, when the need arose for a regulating body in local and regional basketball tournaments.
+The Alaska School Activities Association (ASAA) was founded in 1957 by the territorial board of education, when the need arose for a regulating body in local and regional basketball tournaments.
 By 1973, separate regions were formed for basketball competition.

 By 1987, ASAA became fully independent from state government control or oversight.
 Currently, ASAA serves as the organizing body for over 190 schools, with a combined enrollment of over 35,000 students.
 Billy Strickland has been the Executive Director since July, 2014.

 The organization is headquartered in the "U-Med District" of Anchorage.